tallus/apprentice-boot-camp-fundamentals-3/README.md

 Two–three mentors required in addition to leads.
 These should be able to cover support for the required languages.

-Several exercises (katas and code starters) will need to be ported to required languages.
+Exercises (katas and code starters) will need to be ported to required languages.

+Mentors should be comfortable with branching, feature toggles, setting up Travis for their chosen language.

 ## Prep-work for apprentices